hakavlad/r-test/README.md

 - show time and average reading speed;
 - log results in the specified file.

-The script can be used, for example, to assess the impact of virtual memory settings (`vm.swappiness`, `vm.watermark_scale_factor`, multigen LRU Framework etc) on the efficiency of file caching, especially under memory pressure.
+The script can be used, for example, to assess the impact of virtual memory settings (`vm.swappiness`, `vm.watermark_scale_factor`, Multigenerational LRU Framework etc) on the efficiency of file caching, especially under memory pressure.
 The script allows you to evaluate the performance of I/O operations under memory pressure.

 ## Usage